sphinx_gallery.backreferences#

 Build a codeobj summary by identifying and resolving used names.

 example_code_obj – Dict with information about all code object references found in an example.
-Dict contains the following keys:
+Keys are the names as used in the example, values are lists of possible resolved objects with the following keys:

 backreference (referred to by sphinx markup) (bool)